 NBU established a regulatory asset for costs incurred in changing the pension plan employer match from 1.5 to 2.0.
 The one-time charge for the plan change was \$6,881,135.
-The regulatory asset is amortized through July 31, 2022.
-As of July 31, 2021, and 2020, the regulatory asset balance was \$1,376,227 and \$2,752,454, respectively.
+The regulatory asset was amortized through July 31, 2022.